Catterwaul/Cast/README.md

 ## Dependency

-LittleAny is in the "Major Version Zero" phase, allowing for rapid development based on community feedback.
+Cast is in the "Major Version Zero" phase, allowing for rapid development based on community feedback.

 Refer to [this semantic versioning reference](https://docs.swift.org/package-manager/PackageDescription/PackageDescription.html#version) for the following.